agda/agda/doc/user-manual/tools/command-line-options.rst

      Disable the implicit statement `open import Agda.Primitive using (Set; Prop)` at the start of each top-level Agda module.

+.. option:: --save-metas, --no-save-metas

+     .. versionadded:: 2.6.3

+     Save [or do not save] meta-variables in ``.agdai`` files.
+The alternative is to expand the meta-variables to their definitions.
+     This option can affect performance.
+The default is to not save the meta-variables.

 .. _warnings:

 Warnings